HoG Handbook

 Inside each platelet are storage spaces called granules.
 When the platelet changes shape, chemicals inside the granules are pushed out into the bloodstream.
 This is called secretion.
 These chemicals from the granules signal other platelets to come and help.
 The chemicals allow the next step in forming a platelet plug, aggregation, to happen.

-To form a platelet plug, the platelets have to stick to each other as well as to the blood vessel.
+To form a platelet plug, the platelets must stick to each other as well as to the blood vessel.
 This is called platelet aggregation.
 The platelets form a clump that plugs the hole in the blood vessel.

 The clotting factors work together to make threads of a protein called fibrin.
 The fibrin threads weave over the platelet plug to make a strong clot.
 The body then has time to heal the blood vessel.
 When it is no longer needed, the body gets rid of the fibrin clot.